Hsankesara/coala/docs/Developers/Writing_Native_Bears.rst

 Hey, we'll get asked for the user\_input!
 Wasn't that easy?
 Go ahead, enter something and observe the output.
-After doing that you'll see an interective output:
+After doing that you'll see an interective output. :

 .. output::

     [DEBUG][22:40:01] Platform Linux -- Python 3.4.2, coalib 0.12.0.dev20170507091731